ebi-uniprot/uniprot-website/upcoming-features.md

 - Some of the links currently link to the current UniProt website.
 These links will be updated as sections are added.

 ## Query builder
+- Search with genome location
+- [BUG] AND/OR shouldn't be displayed for the first option TRM-21994
+- [BUG] GO term search syntax is wrong TRM-23247
+- [BUG] Change namespace when on other namespace results page causes it to search in that namespace instead TRM-25557

 ## UniProtKB Results
+- Proteome filter
+- Nicer lineage component
+- [BUG] Interacts with column stays empty TRM-24893

 ## UniProtKB Entry

 - GO terms is currently using the GO Ribbons widget and displaying data from AGR.
 We will update this and display UniProt data instead.
 - Entry history.
 - Inline PubMed IDs to be turned into links.
+- "Search for EC number" link
+- Suggested terms - TRM-20293
 - [BUG] Scroll to hash not always working (impact on protein highlights from results card).
+TRM-25578

 ## UniRef Results